christoph-morrison/esp8266-vindriktning-particle-sensor/README.md

-<p align="center"><h2>MQTT connectivity for the Ikea VINDRIKTNING</h2></p>
+# MQTT connectivity for the Ikea VINDRIKTNING

 This repository contains an ESP8266 firmware, which adds MQTT to the Ikea VINDRIKTNING PM2.5 air quality sensor.
 The modification doesn't interfere with normal operation of the device in any way.
 The ESP8266 just adds another data sink beside the colored LEDs.
+I also added an BME280 for temperature, humidity and air pressure.

 ![half_assembled](./img/half-assembled.jpg)

-Home Assistant Autodiscovery is supported.
+Home Assistant Autodiscovery is supported, but optional.
 Furthermore, the WifiManager library is used for on-the-fly configuration.
 Also, ArduinoOTA is used, so that firmware updates are possible even with a reassembled device.